-- Avoid storing fuel sources in the backyard.
+- Do not store fuel sources in the backyard.

 - Keep lawns short and gardens well maintained and cut back trees and shrubs overhanging buildings.
 You may need approval from Council before pruning or removing your tree.
-Penalties apply for unauthorised tree work.
+Please note that no removal of any trees (private or public) lands is permitted without Council’s written consent and fines will apply for illegal removal.
 To check if you need approval, please view information about Trees.

 - Clean up fallen leaves, twigs and debris around the property and move flammable items like gas cylinders away from the house.

 - Keep leaf litter within garden beds to a minimum.

 - Assist less mobile and able neighbours to prepare their home.

 - Consider reticulated water systems for roofs if near bushland as an additional water source, or install future water tanks on site as a backup water source.